willkessler/jupytergraffiti/README.md

 to access the Jupyter Server with the _Graffiti_ extension installed and running.

-The container will serve content out of port 8888.
+The Docker container will serve content out of port 8888.
 If you already have something (e.g. another Jupyter server) running on this port, pass a different port to `build_and_run.sh` e.g. :

 ```
-./jupytergraffiti/build_and_run.sh 8889`
+./jupytergraffiti/build_and_run.sh 8889

 ```

-Note: if you specify a different port, the Jupyter Server output containing the secret key will still show port 8888, because internally it still uses port 8888 but via Docker port mappings, we have remapped 8888 to the port you specify.
-However, you will need to access via the new port you specified.
-In the example above, therefore, you will need to access the server via `http://localhost:8889?token=<secret token>`.
+**Note**: if you specify a different port, the Jupyter Server output containing the secret key will still show port 8888, because internally it still uses port 8888; via Docker port mappings, we have remapped 8888 to the port you specify.
+In the example above, therefore, you would need to access the server at:
+`http://localhost:8889?token=<secret token>`.

-### Installation Option #3: Install the Graffiti Extension in Your Own Jupyter Server (More Complex Option)
+### Installation Option #3: Install the Graffiti Extension in Your Own Jupyter Server (Most Complex Option)

 This will permanently install the extension in Jupyter (although you can always uninstall it if you want to).
 This means the extension will